fermyon/developer/content/spin/quickstart.md

 {{ startTab "Linux"}}

-Download the `spin` binary using the `install.sh` script hosted on this site:
+Download the `spin` binary along with [default templates and plugins](install.md#installing-default-templates-and-plugins) using the `install.sh` script hosted on this site:

 <!-- @selectiveCpy -->